syeehyn/learn2cut/README.md

 (https://www.gurobi.com/downloads/end-user-license-agreement-academic/)

  In order to activate the license, you will need to run the **grbgetkey** command with the license key written there.
 After this step, you can use the `ieor4575` environment that you have used for labs to complete the class project.

-## WandB for Visualizaition
-Class labs have made extensive use of wandb to familiarize you with some great machine learning visualization tools.
-You are encouraged to use wandb in the development of this project.
-We will soon provide further information about leaderboard for the project.

 ## State-Action Description